zionsg/zn-js-form/README.md

   `src/Form.js:Form.prototype.config` and `src/Field.js:Field.prototype.config`
   respectively.
     + Also look at the `test` folder.
-The `test.html` is an example of how this library can be used in a webpage, while `*.test.js` show how it can be used in Node.js.
+The `test.html` is an example of how this library can be used in a webpage (showcases fieldsets and other types of fields), while `*.test.js` show how it can be used in Node.js.

 ## Installation
 - This section is meant for developers.